A non-semisimple non-invertible symmetry: Category theoretic underpinnings

 \subsection{Tensor category $\Mod(\mc T_4)$}

 Let us construct the tensor category $\Mod(\mc T_4)$ of left modules over the Taft algebra $\mc T_4$.
 Given the associative algebra structure \eqref{eq:H2alg}, let us begin by listing the \emph{indecomposable} modules over $\mc T_4$.
-Firstly, there are two \emph{simple} one-dimensional modules:
+We emphasise here that an indecomposable object need not be simple; this is in contrast to the semisimple setting, where an object is simple if and only if it is indecomposable.
+In particular, two distinct indecomposable objects in $\Mod(\mc T_4)$ may have non-zero maps between them.